pack98/pack98.github.io/index.md

-## Welcome to Pack 98
+### Welcome to Cub Scout Pack 98
-With the start of the new school year and so many new faces joining us, we've put together this site to answer the most common questions.

-Our Pack Committee's decision making is guided by three principles:
-1. When possible, do what is best for the boys.
-2. Don't punish boys for the mistakes of adults.
-3. Financial transparency in all our efforts.
+Our goal is to work with parents to develop our sons into people who care and understand about the amazing world around them.
+It’s been said that, “Scouting is fun with a purpose”, and we believe that to be true.
+Scouting does this by mixing fun activities like games, field trips, camping, competitions like Pinewood Derby, service projects, and crafts with teachings about character, citizenship, and concern for our fellow man.

+Families are essential to our Pack success.
+Cub Scouts provides a structure for you and your son to play and learn together.
+You can do even more: every leader in Pack 98 either has a son in Scouting or was an Eagle Scout.
+All of us are volunteers.
+Please see one of us if you are interested in leading or helping out in any way.

-### When do you meet?
+### Where and When do you meet?
-Due to the surge in new Scouts joining us this year, this is the most confusing question.
-We do not have enough space at the building for all of us to meet at one time, so we have split into two nights:
+Due to the surge in new Scouts joining us this year, we do not have enough space at the building for all of us to meet at one time.
+After much discussion, our solution is to split meetings into two nights a week:

 **Returning Pack 98 Scouts and new Scouts from Westside Elementary meet on Monday nights at 6:30 pm.**

 **New Scouts from McRae and Sidney Deener Elementary schools meet on Tuesday nights at 6:30 pm.**

+Starting the week of September 11, Cub Scouts will meet Monday & Tuesday evenings at 6:30 pm at First Christian Church, 2721 W Beebe Capps.

+Den meetings are held every Monday & Tuesday, except for the third Monday & Tuesday of the month when we hold our Pack Meeting.

+We follow the Searcy Public Schools inclement weather policy.
+If Searcy Public Schools are closed during the day, we will not meet that evening.

 Our calendar handout was printed with Monday dates.
 The Tuesday night group will only meet on weeks when the Monday group meets.
 For example, we are not meeting on Labor Day (a Monday), so we will not be meeting on the day after (which is Tuesday) either.